-We discovered the calculation oversight in [2] after establishing Theorem 2 using an alternative approach (described below).
+We discovered the calculation oversight in [2] after finding an alternative approach (described below) towards establishing Theorem 2.
 At that point, we realized that our approach yields a construction that is very similar to the one in [2, Sec.
 4.2.2], and wondered why [2, Thm.
 1.5] claims an inferior result.
 (The answer, of course, is that there is a calculation oversight in [2, Sec.
 4.2.2].)